pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - It's common to call these during analysis, but really they're called anywhere.
 - Here is a helper function I added.
 - This is used by the foreign key triggers.
+- Typically you use syscache if you need a bunch of things from the catalog row, and if you only need one thing (like a name or the oid) you use an lsyscache helper.